 His EKG is below.

-1. What does the EKG demonstrate?
+1. What does the current EKG demonstrate?

-2. What is the diagnosis?
+2. What is the clinical significance of this finding?